josephanimate2021/ALBWR-Web/README.md

    ```

 2. Open your web browser and navigate to `http://localhost/`.
-3. Select a file using the provided input field.
+3. Select a rom file to upload using the provided input field.
-4. Click the "Upload" button to initiate the upload process.
+4. Click the "Upload" button to initiate the rom file upload process.
-5. The server will receive the file chunks and combine them into a single file inside the `uploads` folder.
+5. The server will receive the file chunks and combine them into a single file inside the `romUploads` folder.
+6. Once the file is uploaded, you will be shown a list of options you can change to randomize your game.
+7. Once all of the options are selected, you may click on the "Randomize Game" button.
+From there, the server will know that your game is ready to be randomized and will trigger either one of the randomizer codes to randomize your game.
+8. Once your game is randomized, you will get a download link of the randomized game where you can use the files to play the randomized copy of your game.
+You may refer [here](https://github.com/rickfay/z17-randomizer/tree/master?tab=readme-ov-file#installing-seeds) if you need help installing your randomized game seed.

 ## Contributing